Junrui-Zhu/ECE-219A-Project3/README.md

    cd ECE-219A-Project3
    ```

-2. Install the required dependencies:
+2. Install the required dependencies.
+(Check #dependencies for detail)

 3. There are 2 datasets in this project.
-Make sure that they are downloaded and remember to change the path in corresponding /nndl python scripts so that the dataset can be loaded.
+In our submitted codes, only 1 dataset (movie) is included.
+We dropped the irrelevant .csv files and only left ratings.csv.
+For web10k dataset, you need to download it.
+After that, change the corresponding path in q_16_1.py, q15.py, q16_2.py, web10k.py so that the web10k dataset can be loaded successfully.

-4. Each python script performs a certain algorithm, performs a certain task, or answers several questions by running it.
+4. Each python script performs a certain algorithm/task, or answers several questions by running it.
 Code comments are provided at the beginning of each python script.
  Question 1: proj3_q1.py
  Question 4: proj3_q4.py
  Question 6: q6.py